AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/create-an-asset.md

     **Tip:** You can switch to a different property by selecting the ![Change property icon](../../../_icons/branded/swap-horizontal.svg) icon.
 Each property must be configured separately.

 1. For each value listed, select the status icon to map the value to a status.
-To add other values, select **Add Value Mapping**, enter the value(s), and select the corresponding status.
+To add other values, select **Add Value Mapping**, enter the value(s), and select the corresponding status(es).

 1. To save the asset type, select **Save**.